Mangul-Lab-USC/benchmarking_SV/README.md

 # How to cite this study

->
+> Sarwal, Varuni, et al. "A comprehensive benchmarking of WGS-based structural variant callers" bioRxiv, doi: https://doi.org/10.1101/2020.04.16.045120

 # Reproducing results

 ## Tools

 We have evaluated 12 structural variant tools: Biograph, BreakDancer, CLEVER, DELLY, GASV, GRIDSS, indelMINER, MiStrVar, Pindel, PopDel, RDXplorer, LUMPY .
-Details about the tools and instructions for running can be found in our ["paper"]().
+Details about the tools and instructions for running can be found in our [paper](https://www.biorxiv.org/content/10.1101/2020.04.16.045120v1).

 We have prepared ["wrappers"](https://github.com/Mangul-Lab-USC/benchmarking-sv-callers-paper/tree/master/Scripts/wrappers) in order to run each of the respective tools as well as create standardized log files.

 ## Data

-The vcf files produced by the tools can be found here: https://github.com/Mangul-Lab-USC/benchmarking-sv-callers-paper/tree/master/Data/raw_data/mouse
+The raw produced by the tools can be found here: https://github.com/Mangul-Lab-USC/benchmarking-sv-callers-paper/tree/master/Data/raw_data/mouse
+The custom vcf files, which are raw vcf's converted to the VCFv4.2 format can be found here:
-The bam files used in the analysis can be found on Google Drive
+The fastq and bam files used will be available soon

 ## Scripts